CH 222 Chapter Guides

 If you need assistance on these problems, you have several options.
 You can visit the AVID / Learning Success Center located above the MHCC library on the Mt.
 Hood Community College campus; they have tutors available to help you with your chemistry homework.
 You can also contact me if you have any questions.

-Test your mastery of the subject matter by trying the self quiz for Chapter 10 and the self quiz for Chapter 11.
-These are ungraded tests that you can use to gauge your comfort level with these concepts.
-This sample Quiz #5 (answers) (which was given during a previous year's CH 222 class) will help you understand the kind of questions that will be asked on the quiz.
+This sample Quiz #5 (with answers at the end) which was given during a previous year's CH 222 class will help you understand the kind of questions that will be asked on the quiz.

 Back to the top